serdar-acir/Tutorials/readme.md

 These documents are prepared as a set of tutorials to be read by new HPC users at SU.
-At Sabancı University, we have two clusters.
+At Sabancı University, we have three clusters.
 The clusters are equipped with modern CPUs and GPUs as well as scientific HPC software ready to be used.